smanotasa/CDSFP/README.md

     - Define the desired metrics to be added.
 By default, `lumpia` utilizes the `get_roc_auc_score` and the ROC area under curve method to score the model

 ## Contributing
 Want to contribute to `lumpia`?
 Feel free to add any new agents or environments by [opening an issue](https://github.com/smanotasa/CDSFP/issues/new)!
+Additionally, make sure any new code is properly accompanied by working through the following checklist:
+  - [ ] Tests have been added for any new functionality in ``CDSFP/tests``
+  - [ ] All other tests still pass (when running ``pytest`` in the root directory)
+  - [ ] Any functions added have [``numpy`` style docstrings](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html)